Carthago delenda est: Modern usage

+Delenda est Monarchia ("monarchy must be destroyed") was coined by the Spanish philosopher José Ortega y Gasset in his 1930 op-ed "El error Berenguer".

 During the Russian invasion of Ukraine (2022-present), Latvian president, Edgars Rinkēvičs, tweeted twice "Ruzzia delenda est" ("Russia delenda est") in 2023 and 2024.

-Mark Zuckerberg, co-founder and CEO of Meta, wore a t-shirt with the phrase for his 40th birthday party in 2024.

 Grammatical analysis

 The phrase employs delenda, the feminine singular gerundive form of the verb dēlēre ("to destroy").
 The gerundive (or future passive participle) delenda is a verbal adjective that may be translated as "to be destroyed".
 When combined with a form of the verb esse ("to be"), it adds an element of compulsion or necessity, yielding "is to be destroyed", or, as it is more commonly rendered, "must be destroyed".
 The gerundive delenda functions as a predicative adjective in this construction, which is known as the passive periphrastic.

 The short form of the phrase, Carthago delenda est, is an independent clause.
 Consequently, the feminine singular subject noun Carthago appears in the nominative case.
 The verb est (Note: Est is the third-person singular present active indicative form of the verb esse; here, the person (third) and number (singular) of the verb are controlled by the subject noun, Carthago.) functions as a copula—linking the subject noun Carthago to the predicative verbal adjective delenda—and further imparts a deontic modality to the clause as a whole.
 (Note: To be clear, the semantic import of "Carthage is to be destroyed" is not "Carthage is scheduled for future destruction," but rather that "Carthage must be destroyed."
 The former is a flaccid recital of a future eventuality; the latter is a normative statement of what needs to happen, of moral desert.
 That is the deontic modality.
 See, e.g., Risselada, Rodie.
 Imperatives and Other Directive Expressions in Latin: A Study in the Pragmatics of a Dead Language.
 Brill Academic Publishers, 1993. p.
 179. Print. (noting that the periphrastic gerundival construction "has a general deontic value."))
 Because delenda is a predicative adjective in relation to the subject noun Carthago, it takes the same number (singular), gender (feminine) and case (nominative) as Carthago.

 The fuller forms Ceterum censeo delendam esse Carthaginem and Ceterum autem censeo delendam esse Carthaginem use the so-called accusative and infinitive construction for the indirect statement.
 In each of these forms, the verb censeo ("I opine") sets up the indirect statement delendam esse Carthaginem ("[that] Carthage is to be destroyed").
 Carthaginem, the subject of the indirect statement, is in the accusative case; while the verb esse is in its present infinitive form.
 Delendam is a predicate adjective in relation to the subject noun Carthaginem and thus takes the same number (singular); gender (feminine); and case (accusative) as Carthaginem.